 Oakfield Academy promotes and supports the well being and safety of all pupils:

 Our Pastoral Team: Ms Lesley Peat - Child Protection Officer, Mrs Nicola Applegate - Support & Guidance manager, Mrs Zoe McAlpine – Pupil support worker, Mrs Jane Richards - Family Liaison Worker, Miss Katy Larcombe - Parent Family Support Advisor.

 We focus on positive behaviour and offer pupils support and guidance to address any issues which may affect them.
 This support may also be used by parents through our FLW and PFSA workers.

 Oakfield Parents & Carers Mornings are held weekly on a Wednesday from 9.00 to 10.00 am.
-These are advertised in the Academy's newsletter and on our facebook page.
+These are advertised in the Academy’s newsletter and on our facebook page.
 Everyone is welcome and there is always a warm mug of coffee or tea and biscuits!
 It is an opportunity to drop-in, share information and ideas with other parents and chat informally to staff from the Support & Guidance Team.

-Heads of Year – key stage 2 – Year 5 Ms Sarah Pegler, Year 6 Mrs Rachel Gardner, Key stage 3 Ms Lesley Peat and Mrs Ellie Green covering Year 7 into Year 8.
+Heads of Year – key stage 2 – Year 5 Ms Sarah Pegler, Year 6 Mrs Rachel Gardner, Key stage 3 Ms Lesley Peat Year 7 and Mrs Ellie Green Year 8.